Weakly asymmetric facilitated exclusion process: Main results and strategy of the proof

-We divide the proof of Theorem \ref{thm:conv} (Section \ref{s:deltaprime}) and Theorem \ref{t:cvneareq} (Section \ref{sec:neareq}) into several steps, following the strategy of \cite{parekh2017kpz}: \begin{enumerate} \item For a process $\mathscr{Z}_t^\eps$ starting from a near-equilibrium initial condition $\mathscr{Z}_0^\eps$, which satisfies that $\mathscr{Z}_0^\eps \Rightarrow \mathscr{Z}_{\rm ini}$ as $\eps\to 0$, we prove its convergence towards the solution to the heat equation with Dirichlet boundary condition starting from $\mathscr{Z}_{\rm ini}$ (a.k.a.~Theorem~\ref{t:cvneareq}).
+We divide the proof of Theorem \ref{thm:conv} (Section \ref{s:deltaprime}) and Theorem \ref{t:cvneareq} (Section \ref{sec:neareq}) into several steps, following the strategy of \cite{parekh2017kpz}: \begin{enumerate} \item For a process $(\mathscr{Z}_t^\eps)_{t\in[0,T]}$ starting from a near-equilibrium initial condition $\mathscr{Z}_0^\eps$, which satisfies the weak convergence $\mathscr{Z}_0^\eps \Rightarrow \mathscr{Z}_{\rm ini}$ as $\eps\to 0$, we prove its convergence towards the solution to the heat equation with Dirichlet boundary condition starting from $\mathscr{Z}_{\rm ini}$ (a.k.a.~Theorem~\ref{t:cvneareq}).
 This is split in two steps: proof of tightness (Section~\ref{s:tightnessneareq}), and identification of the limit point (Section \ref{s:limitpoints}).
 The latter step uses the martingale problem above: we show that the discrete martingale problem gives the continuous one in the limit, and the control of the error terms is a consequence of the tightness estimates.

-\item We come back to the initial condition $Z_0(x)=\mu^x$ of Theorem~\ref{thm:conv}.
+\item We come back to the initial condition $Z_0(k)=\mu^k$ of Theorem~\ref{thm:conv}.
 We prove that at time $\delta>0$, $\mathcal{Z}^\eps_\delta$ defined in \eqref{eq:scaled1} is \emph{near-equilibrium} in the sense of Definition \ref{de:near-eq-cont}.
+In order to prove this result, we first establish in Proposition~\ref{p:momentZ} that $\mathcal{Z}^\eps_\delta$ has bounded moments of any order, using exact integral formulas (Section~\ref{subs:momentsZ}).
+Then, using Duhamel's formula, Hölder properties for the heat kernels (Lemma~\ref{l:Holder-heat-kernel} and Lemma~\ref{l:integralF}), we deduce the Hölder properties for $\mathcal Z^\eps_\delta$ (Proposition~\ref{prop:HolderZdelta'}).
 This is the purpose of Section \ref{subs:neareq}.
 Similarly to the first point, this property gives us tightness in $D([\delta,T],C(\R_+))$ for any $\delta \in (0,T)$, and that any limit point is solution to \eqref{eq:she} with Dirichlet boundary condition.

 \item The missing point is to push $\delta$ to $0$.
 We use consistency, and identify the initial condition.
 The structure of the argument is similar to \cite{parekh2017kpz} but we use a different method in order to obtain second moment bounds (Lemma \ref{lem:limit2bis}).
-We rely on the analysis of exact integral formulas for the moments of $Z_t(x)$ obtained using a Markov duality in \cite{barraquand2022markov}.
+We rely on the analysis of exact integral formulas for the moments of $Z_t(k)$ obtained using a Markov duality stated in \cite{barraquand2022markov}.

 \end{enumerate}